Children's gastroenterology

 We ask that parents/caregivers attend all appointments with their child if they are under the age of 16.

-There is no preparation is needed.
+There is no preparation needed.
 Please bring with you a list of medications, your child’s ‘red book’ and a list of questions to ask the doctor.

 During your appointment

-You may wait up to one hour for your appointment and the appointment can take up to 45 minutes, please plan to spend almost two hours with us.
+You may wait up to one hour for your appointment and the appointment can take up to 45 minutes, so please plan to spend almost two hours with us.

 Please note that we are a teaching hospital, so medical students may be present for some appointments.
-If you do not wish to have them in the room please let the nurse or doctor know and the students will be asked to step outside.
+If you do not wish to have them in the room, please let the nurse or doctor know and the students will be asked to step outside.

 Occasionally a blood test may be needed, or you may have a discussion with one of our dietitians.